Code-Institute-Submissions/IFDMSP-A/README.md

 >## 4. REVIEW DISTRICTS

 * Spend most of your time here!
-* Do not take the presented data as totally accurate , they come from media polls (which we know in the fog of politics, can be frequently inaccurate).
+* Do not take the presented data as totally accurate, they come from media polls (which we know in the fog of politics, can be frequently inaccurate).
 Rather view the "Residents" information directly to decide on your pledge approach.

 * Create your "MANIFESTO" From (25) Available Pledges in 5 categories